mantrajsframework/mantrad/docs/36-mantraconfig-json-file.md

 It defines a json object with the properties needed to include.

 All those properties are accesed by Mantra.GlobalConfig( "propertyname" ).

+*"BaseUrl"

+This optional property sets the url of the project if needed.

+This value can get retrieved by applications using Mantra.GetBaseUrl() method.

+Can be overwritten in each specific applicacion at "Apps" section.

 *"ComponentsConfig*"